staszekj/elthecoder-react-boilerplate/README.md

-### Goal of this boilerplate
+### Goals of this boilerplate
-* how to connect: react, redux, redux-form, Sass, webpack2, HMR3
+* show how to connect: react, redux, redux-form, Sass, webpack2, HMR3
 * final compiled container should be easily embadable in any server, ie: Apache

 ### How to build dev version and run ?